School of Graduate Studies

 Provide three letters of reference if required by the program you are applying to.

-If the program requires, provide an official copy of the MAT or GRE test scores must be submitted to the School of Graduate Studies and Research.
+If the program requires, provide an official copy of the MAT or GRE test scores must be submitted to the School of Graduate Studies.

 If you are currently attending another college or university within the United States and you would like to transfer to Edinboro University, the foreign student advisor at your current college or university must complete the Student Transfer Notification Form.